Programming-M30299/week-14-code/outline.md

 - Explain the concept of breakpoints and how to use them in Thonny, PyCharm and Visual Studio Code.
 Introduce some sample programs and show how to use breakpoints to debug them.
 - Explain the concept of stepping through the code and how to use it in Thonny, PyCharm and Visual Studio Code.

-As examples you can have a medium sized textual program like:
 ```python

 from random import random